 Welding fume is a big danger in the workplace, especially for workers in the construction, fabrication, and shipbuilding industries.
 Fumes can be generated by arc and gas welding, cutting, brazing, and soldering, and they are both oxidizing and toxic.
 But why is it so dangerous?
 For one, many people are exposed to their day-to-day work without knowing it.
 (A recent study found that 75% of workers in steel mills, for example, were exposed to welding fumes, even though they don’t weld or cut steel.)
 Second, welding fumes aren’t always toxic when generated, but they can become toxic once they’re inhaled.

 Welding is a very hot industry, not just in the literal sense.
 Welding, especially when done with welding fume, is a very dangerous and harmful job that can be life-threatening.
 Many things need to be considered when welding, including the materials, the workplace, The first, and the equipment.

 Few precautions can be taken to prevent working with welding fume.
-The first thing to do is to make sure that you and your co-workers are not exposed to fumes, especially when welding is done inside the enclosed spaces.
+The first thing to do is to make sure that you and your co-workers are not exposed to fumes, especially when welding is done inside enclosed spaces.
 Always have a working ventilation system before starting work.
-The ventilation system should be working properly and be clean of obstruction.
+The ventilation system should be working properly and be clear of obstruction.
 The ventilation system should be at least a foot away from the welder.
 When working outdoors, make sure there is a breeze to blow the fumes away from you.